Online games news Tedious Retro Gamer, 17-04-2023

 This curios case is indeed curious, but for unusual reason.
 It is about the online game from Wargaming company, World of Warships, but it sort-of really isn’t.

-World of Warships, online game, in which you are put in charge of a... yes, you guessed it, a warship, gained a lot of traction back in 2015 due to its well balanced gameplay and involving mechanics.
-It was a bit of a World of Tanks copycat, but unlike the WOT, in World of Warships you are never put in situation in which you are unable to do any harm to your opponents (meaning: their armour is never thick enough to stop your shots if you do it right).
+World of Warships, an online game, in which you are put in charge of a... yes, you guessed it, a warship, gained a lot of traction back in 2015 due to its well-balanced gameplay and involving mechanics.
+It was a bit of a World of Tanks copycat, but unlike the WOT, in World of Warships you are never put in a situation in which you are unable to do any harm to your opponents (meaning: their armour is never thick enough to stop your shots if you do it right).

 It was a better, smarter version of World of Tanks, in World of Warships there were three classes: battleships, cruisers and destroyers.
 Battleships were tanky, big and slow, destroyers were small and agile, but vulnerable, while cruisers were somewhere between those two.
-And it worked really well, each class of a ship had a natural pray and natural predators - battleships would demolish cruisers, cruisers would demolish destroyers, destroyers were fast enough to kill battleships.
+And it worked really well, each class of a ship had a natural prey and natural predators - battleships would demolish cruisers, cruisers would demolish destroyers, destroyers were fast enough to kill battleships.
 And everyone lived happily ever after.

 No, not really.
-Wargaming, the company behind the both games, started to introduce premium options for the users to increase incomes, but when that was not enough they decided to introduce a new class to World of Warships: aircraft carriers.
-They were the equivalent of most hated class in World of Tanks, the artillery, but with a twist.
+Wargaming, the company behind both games, started to introduce premium options for the users to increase incomes, but when that was not enough they decided to introduce a new class to World of Warships: aircraft carriers.
+They were the equivalent of the most hated class in the World of Tanks, the artillery, but with a twist.
 While artillery in the WOT was staying away from the action and just bombarding everyone without being in any danger of retaliation, the aircraft carriers had a huge advantage - their planes could have been manually controlled by the players.
-No more shooting blind, you can just fly over enemy and drop something nasty on their heads.
-Oh yeah, and you could spot enemy for your team.
+No more shooting blind, you can just fly over the enemy and drop something nasty on their heads.
+Oh yeah, and you could spot enemies for your team.
 And send fighter planes to screw up the actions of the enemy.
 And send wave after wave of planes.

 This has put a huge wedge in the WOWS community - most people hated the aircraft carriers, mostly because there was no counter-play available.
-There were anti-aircraft guns, which were unable to stop the attacks from happening, there were defensive fighter planes, which were mostly useless, there were additional options, like priority sectors for AA guns, which did not made much difference.
+There were anti-aircraft guns, which were unable to stop the attacks from happening, there were defensive fighter planes, which were mostly useless, there were additional options, like priority sectors for AA guns, which did not make much difference.
 The users were protesting, Wargaming was listening to their feedback and... done nothing about it.
-Well, that is not actually true, they did something - they introduced two carriers per team, they improved defences of the aircraft carriers, they gave them unlimited number of planes, they gave them automatic repair equipment, etc.
+Well, that is not actually true, they did something - they introduced two carriers per team, they improved the defences of the aircraft carriers, they gave them an unlimited number of planes, they gave them automatic repair equipment, etc.

-The most curious thing about World of Warships is the community, consisting mostly of male adults (with average age being around 40-50), who cannot see link between their activity in the game and the complete lack of respect from the game publisher.
+The most curious thing about World of Warships is the community, consisting mostly of male adults (with average age being around 40-50), who cannot see the link between their activity in the game and the complete lack of respect from the game publisher.
 How about not playing World of Warships for a week?
 Or a month?
-Or not spending any money in the game for few months?
+Or not spending any money on the game for a few months?
 Nah, I guess some angry tweets or forum posts will do exactly the same, right?

 The conclusion: until WOWS community realises that they are the problem and not Wargaming, nothing is gonna change.
-The publisher wants your money and they will do what it takes to get it.
-The users on the other hand, can do something to stop them, but first they would have to grow a pair and show any signs of actually being a community and not group of whiny individuals.
-It has been few years since introduction of aircraft carriers, most of the users hate them...
+The publisher wants your money, and they will do what it takes to get it.
+The users, on the other hand, can do something to stop them, but first they would have to grow a pair and show any signs of actually being a community and not a group of whiny individuals.
+It has been a few years since the introduction of aircraft carriers, most of the users hate them...
 I repeat: few years!
 They hate carriers, but not enough to quit.
 They hate submarines, but enough to quit.
 They hate hybrid ships, but not enough to quit.
 And that is the curious case of World of Warships, a game so broken that its community just cannot stop playing it.

 Is Wargaming collapsing?
 Unfortunately no, but the situation in the company might not be as great as they want you to believe.